-5.1.3.
+5.2.4.
 DESIGNATED OR OTHER SENSITIVE HABITAT FEATURES

 The area within which project activities could potentially interact with sensitive habitat features was considered to be the physical footprint of the work.
-In this context, a significant adverse effect on sensitive habitat features is defined as any effect resulting in a net loss of sensitive fish habitat function.
+In this context, a significant adverse effect on sensitive habitat features is defined as any effect resulting in a net loss of sensitive habitat function.

-5.1.4.
+5.2.5.
 TRANSPORTATION AND NAVIGATION

-Any work built or placed in any navigable waterway in Canada requires an approval under the NWPA.
+Any work built or placed in any navigable waterway in Canada requires an authorization under the NWPA.
 The NWPP of TC administers the NWPA.
 The area within which project activities could potentially interact with transportation and navigation was considered to be the physical footprint of the proposed work and/or activity.
-In this context, adverse effects on navigation would be considered and mitigated by attaching Conditions of Approval to the NWPA Approval document.
+In this context, a significant adverse effect on navigation would not be authorized by NWPP.

-5.2.
+5.3.
 ANALYSIS AND RESIDUAL ENVIRONMENTAL EFFECTS